hKedia/dShare/report/README.md

 title: 'Project Report - Securing Information Exchange with Blockchain'
 ---

+**Securing Information Exchange with Blockchain**

+Project Report

+by\
+Harsh Kedia

+Supervisor: Thomas Hepp\
+Examiner: Prof. Dr. Bela Gipp

+Department of Computer and Information Science\
+Information Science Group\
+University Of Konstanz\

 Project Motivation
 ==================

-Today's supply chain spans multiple geographies but the documents involved in the industry such as delivery certificates are still in physical form.
-This paperwork prevents manipulations but leads to various delays across the whole chain, thus affecting everyone involved.
+Today's supply chain spans multiple geographies, but the documents involved in the industry such as delivery certificates are still in physical form.
+This paperwork prevents manipulations but leads to various delays across the whole chain, thus affecting everyone involved[^1].

-Above problem can be solved by digitizing all documents, time-stamping them using a trusted Time stamping authority (TSA) and upload them to a cloud service.
+The above problem can be solved by digitizing all documents, time-stamping them using a trusted Time stamping authority (TSA) and upload them to a cloud service.
 However, the tools used to accomplish this solution are central services, and, therefore, suffers from data manipulations by a 3rd party.

 We, therefore, need a solution that is peer-to-peer (P2P) and decentralized.
-Blockchain offer a means of decentralized time stamping and enables peer-to-peer storage systems that are resistant to manipulations by any 3rd party.
+Blockchain offers a means of decentralized time stamping and enables peer-to-peer storage systems that are resistant to manipulations by any 3rd party.

-This project describes the working of an application build using decentralized technologies such as Bitcoin, Ethereum and IPFS such that it's capable of immutable timestamping and secure file sharing in a P2P manner.
+This project describes the working of an application build using decentralized technologies such as Bitcoin[@nakamoto2008bitcoin], Ethereum[@buterin2014next] and IPFS[@benet2014ipfs] such that it is capable of immutable timestamping and secure file sharing in a P2P manner.

 Related Work
 ============

+Trusted timestamping is a way of verifying that specific information existed at a given point in time.
+Blockchains enables anchoring of data utilizing cryptocurrency transactions where each transaction gets an immutable timestamp.

+Blockchains also enables the creation of smart contracts.
+Smart contracts are computer codes stored on the blockchain encoding the terms of a contract.
+It helps in negotiating and enforcing an agreement without any third parties involved.

+Finally, P2P protocols such as BitTorrent[@levin2008bittorrent],
+Distributed Hash Tables (DHT), and Git enables us to secure information distributes across multiple computers.

-Below is a list of related work in immutable timestamping and decentralized storage explored as part of the project.
+Below sections explore the state-of-the-art in decentralized timestamping and decentralized storage.

 Proof of Existence
 ------------------

-Proof of Existence[^1] is a web based service that implements the concept of immutable timestamping using the Bitcoin blockchain.
+Proof of Existence[^2] is a web-based service that implements the concept of immutable timestamping using the Bitcoin blockchain.
 It notarizes data in the blockchain by submitting the hash of the data in a Bitcoin transaction.
-Currently, the service required 0.00025BTC[^2] for every certification which makes it expensive to timestamp large volumes of data.
+Currently, the service required 0.00025BTC[^3] for every certification which makes it expensive to timestamp large volumes of data.

 OriginStamp
 -----------

-OriginStamp[@gipp2015decentralized][^3] extends the concept of Proof of Existence by providing a scalable protocol which overcomes the transaction limitations of the Bitcoin blockchain.
+OriginStamp[@gipp2015decentralized][^4] extends the concept of Proof of Existence by providing a scalable protocol which overcomes the transaction limitations of the Bitcoin blockchain.